Chandrasekar Ganapathy

-Chandrasekar Ganapathy (born 10 June 1981, Chennai, Tamil Nadu) is an Indian cricketer.
+Chandrasekar Ganapathy (born 10 June 1981 in Chennai, Tamil Nadu) is an Indian cricketer.
 He is a right-arm medium pace bowler and right-handed batsman.
 He plays for Tamil Nadu in the Ranji Trophy and for South Zone in the Duleep Trophy.
 Ganapathy was also called up for the India 'A' team in 2010.

 He also had an Indian Premier League (IPL) contract with Chennai Super Kings in 2010.
 He played in one match for Chennai after Arun Karthik was dropped and before Doug Bollinger's arrival, bowling and entering the game as a batsman but not facing a single ball.